 To visitors and native New Yorker’s alike the city provides an abundance of historical landmarks that make the city what it is.
-But past its more well-known icons like the Empire State Building and Ellis Island there lies a few hidden gems that tell a different story.
+But past its more famous icons like the Empire State Building and Ellis Island, there lay a few hidden gems that tell a different story.
 Here are six locations that often get overshadowed by more famous attractions but are just as worth seeing.

 Table of Contents

 - New York Historical Society (170 Central Park West)

 - The Morris Jumel Mansion (65 Jumel Terrace, Brooklyn)

 - Alice Austen House (2 Hylan Blvd, Staten Island)